 - Online evidence-based trainings in child, adult, and family treatments, including individual and group practices, such as cognitive behavioral therapy (depression, anxiety, PTSD), dialectical behavioral therapy, problem-solving therapy, behavioral activation, motivational interviewing, and Families OverComing Under Stress (FOCUS)

-- In-person, expert-led trainings leading to certification in evidence-based practices developed by the Division of Population Behavioral Health
+- In-person or virtual, expert-led trainings leading to certification in evidence-based practices developed by the Division of Population Behavioral Health

 - Access to a curated listing of other evidence-based training programs available at UCLA

 For a listing of current offerings from the Training Institute and other UCLA-developed Training Programs that support an integrated health care model, visit the Training Programs page.
 Training is also available for providers working with Military and Veteran Families.